shareui/plugins/README.md

-# plugins
+# About
-plugins for exteraGram
+Just an archive repository for exteraGram/AyuGram plugins